SajalJainatwork/Stock-Market-Kafka-Data-Engineering-project/README.md

 ## Dataset Used
-we are mainly interested in operation side of Data Engineering (building data pipeline)
+I was mainly interested in operation side of Data Engineering (building data pipeline)